SeaSat (also called SeaSat-A or SeaSat-1)

-Unfortunately, this co-operation was mostly unfunded and never happened.
-NOAA never received congressional approval and funding for it's part of the mission. - After the early failure of the satellite, funds programmed for satellite operations were reprogrammed by W. Stanley Wilson to fund a SeaSat Data Utilization Project.
+Unfortunately, this cooperation was mostly unfunded and never happened.
+NOAA never received congressional approval and funding for its part of the mission. - After the early failure of the satellite, funds programmed for satellite operations were reprogrammed by W. Stanley Wilson to fund a SeaSat Data Utilization Project.

 SeaSat managers, with advice from scientists, released data to all with a demonstrated interest in evaluating data.
-This led to very rapid understanding of measurement accuracies, usefulness of data, and scientific and applied results.
+This led to a very rapid understanding of measurement accuracies, the usefulness of data, and scientific and applied results.

 1) Commercial users were involved initially through the SeaSat UWG (User's Working Group)